 Richard Walker’s research covers a broad range of fields in human geography.
 Walker is well known for his work in economic geography, especially The Capitalist Imperative: Territory, Technology and Industrial Growth (Blackwell, 1989), one of the most cited books in the field.
 His work as an urban geographer stretches from a dissertation and early articles on suburbanization through essays on the urban landscape to recent debates over the origins of cities and global urbanization.
 He began his career writing about environmental issues and came back to the subject with his definitive history of the conservation and environmental justice in Northern California, The Country in the City: The Greening of the San Francisco Bay Area (University of Washington Press, 2007).

 Professor Walker is a widely recognized expert on California, a major economic, political and cultural hearth of world capitalism.
 He has explored the state’s economic development, natural resources, racial conflict and political upheavals.
 He has published a history of the state’s astonishing agricultural system, The Conquest of Bread: 150 Years of Agribusiness in California (New Press, 2004) and an Atlas of California: Facing the Challenges of a New Era (University of California Press, 2013).
-A new book on the San Francisco Bay area is in press: Pictures of a Gone City: Tech and the Dark Side of Prosperity in the San Francisco Bay Area.
+A new book on the San Francisco Bay area is in press: Pictures of a Gone City: Tech and the Dark Side of Prosperity in the San Francisco Bay Area(link is external)

 An enduring thread of Professor Walker’s thought is the logic of capitalism as an economic, political and social system, and its geographical evolution.
 Works in this vein stretch from early writing on value and rent theory through The New Social Economy: Reworking the Division of Labor (Blackwell, 1992) to recent articles on the financial crisis and Great Recession of the 2000s.